-When I attend business events, unless I’m there to give a speech, I turn pretty shy.
-Because of that, I’ve forced myself to develop some effective strategies and methods I hope you find helpful.
+Believe it or not, when I attend business events – unless I’m there to give a speech – I turn pretty shy.
+Because of that, I’ve forced myself to develop some effective strategies and methods for networking that I hope you will find helpful.

 6 Tips for Connecting with People at Events

 2. Manage distractions to make good eye contact.

 3. Manage interruptions.
 Stay focused and do your best to not let others interrupt meaningful conversations.

 4. Take notes on their business card.
 (Except in most Asian countries where writing on someone’s business card is considered inappropriate.)

 6. Keep your word; follow up how and when you promised.

 3 Great Questions for Giving

 1. “If I ran into a great prospect for your business, how would I know it and how would you like me to introduce them to you?”

 2. “If I were to introduce someone to you, whom I know you’d like to meet, what one sentence should I use to describe you and the way you do business?”